 We highlight the key VAT areas you need to consider when running your business.
-If you are starting or have recently started a business in the London area we, at Tish Press & Company, can help you comply with the VAT regulations.
+If you are starting or have recently started a business in the Shenfield area we, at Tish Press & Company, can help you comply with the VAT regulations.

 VAT registered businesses act as unpaid tax collectors and are required to account both promptly and accurately for all the tax revenue collected by them.